The Radio Sky

 My name is Dr Dave Hilton.
 I am an amateur astronomer with a background in electronic engineering.
 I am a member of the IEEE (Institute of Electrical and Electronic Engineers) and a member of the British Astronomical Association (BAA).

-I became interested in radio astronomy a few years ago following a presentation on the subject at my local astronomy society, and I started building and testing some of the projects that are described in this website.
+I became interested in radio astronomy a few years ago following a presentation on the subject at my local astronomy society, and I started building and experimenting with some of the projects that are described in this website.

 I joined the Society of Amateur Radio Astronomers (SARA) and I volunteered as a news editor for the European Southern Observatory (ESO) website between 2018 and 2020.
 I was also a trustee of the United Kingdom Radio Astronomy Association (UKRAA) between 2018 and 2021.

-Please feel free to email me if you have any comments, notice any errors or ommissions, or if you want any information.
+Please feel free to email me if you have any comments, notice any errors or omissions, or if you want any information.
 But please, no spam or adverts!